This post originally appeared on VICE Canada

 The island is "desperate for jobs," he says.
 "I don't want that to sound mean, but we are desperate."

 Pink, who usually goes by Pinky, is an affable guy in a Harley t-shirt, with arms covered in tattoos.
-Tired of travelling from worksite to worksite, usually out west, Pinky and Erin say they both applied for jobs at the mine, hoping to stay home near family.
+Tired of traveling from worksite to worksite, usually out west, Pinky and Erin say they both applied for jobs at the mine, hoping to stay home near family.
 "If there was work [in Cape Breton] I don't think we'd ever leave," he says.

 That need for work in Cape Breton is motivating unexpected supporters of the mine—like the 30-something manager at a local head shop, or the Vancouverite who'd moved across the country in order to open Sydney's go-to hipster coffee joint.

 None of them think digging coal out of the ground is ideal for the environment.
 One person called it a "necessary evil."
 One in three Cape Breton children live in poverty.
 And the island's population is plummeting.
 In 2006, the island had almost 143,000 people; by 2011, that number was closer to 135,000.
-Meanwhile, Nova Scotia Power already burns coal in Cape Breton, shipped in from South America—coal that many call "blood coal" because of dangerous labour practices used in its sourcing.
+Meanwhile, Nova Scotia Power already burns coal in Cape Breton, shipped in from South America—coal that many call "blood coal" because of dangerous labor practices used in its sourcing.

-If we're already burning the stuff, the thinking seems to go, let's least get a piece of the profit.
+If we're already burning the stuff, the thinking seems to go, let's at least get a piece of the profit.

 Other Cape Bretoners are more skeptical.
 We're talking about 300 jobs or fewer in a place with a 14 percent unemployment rate.
 Some people even question whether the coal will be extracted.
 Eleven years ago, Nova Scotia gave permission to another private operator, Xstrata, to start mining at Donkin; they sat on it for years, then left.
 Besides, operators can change their plans as quickly as coal prices fluctuate.